 In what you see above, PC conveys a sense of oldness and past, and Mac (which is dressed up so cool) conveys a sense of modernity, future, and most importantly, transformation by standing on the right-hand side of the screen.

 Transformation is one of the most potent means of persuasion.
-As Consulting explains, it’s all about “helping people solve problems and move from their current state to their desired state.
-And the more valuable that desired state is to someone, the more they are willing to pay for help getting there.”
+As Consulting.com explains in an article on starting a consulting business, it’s all about helping people solve problems and move from their current state to their desired state.
+And the more valuable that desired state is to someone, the more they are willing to pay for help getting there.

 #2- Upward Diagonals